What's Included with Membership?

 Suited for guitarists of all skill levels, learn the vocabulary and musical concepts behind rock and blues lead guitar, and how to make the most of backing tracks.
-Learn more or start the course with membership, or get lifetime access with purchase.
+Learn more or start the course with membership

 David Isaacs cemets your understanding of scale basics and lead ideas with a proven, step-by-step approach.

 A great guitar hook or solo can be the emotional peak of a song, especially for a guitar player!
 Great players have the touch, tone, and vocabulary to make a guitar speak and sing.
 Learn the basic vocabulary and musical concepts behind rock and blues lead guitar, and how to make the most of working with backing tracks.
 This course offers 39 lessons covering 11+ hours of material in step-by-step, digestible presentation.

 Dave introduces us to his course, Learning to Lead, where we will learn things like the basic vocabulary and musical concepts behind rock and blues lead guitar, and how to make the most of working with backing tracks.

 Simply put, phrasing is learning to organize your ideas in time.
 When fleshing out this concept, learning how to play various note groupings, rhythmic subdivisions, and rhythm 'cells' is key.
 In this lesson, Dave starts us out by showing us how to execute rhythms on a single note in time against a track.